Creative Multi-Level Deck Ideas for Sloped Yards

 Case Study: Hillside Retreat Gets a Modern Makeover

-When a Eugene homeowner wanted to reinvent their steep backyard, they turned to Eugene deck builders to bring their vision to life with a multi-level deck design.
+When an Oregon homeowner wanted to reinvent their steep backyard, they turned to Central Oregon deck builders to bring their vision to life with a multi-level deck design.
 The top level became an alfresco dining spot with a grill and overhead string lights.
 The middle level, accessible by wide stairs, offered a cozy fire pit lounge, and the lowest tier featured a tranquil space for yoga and morning coffee.
 To give it the perfect finishing touch, they hired Ash Painting for the wood staining and trim detailing.
-The team, known for their top-notch painting services in Eugene, helped bring warmth and personality to each level.
+The team, known for their top-notch painting services in Central Oregon, helped bring warmth and personality to each level.

 Finishing Touches: Make Your Deck Truly Yours